FLY LONDON TO PHOENIX

 MILLER CANYON & SAN PEDRO RIVER

 This morning we visit Beatty’s Guest Ranch, in Miller Canyon.
-This delightful place is fantastic for hummingbirds and we will sit and watch the busy feeders, enthralled as a procession of Blue-throated, Magnificent, Broad-billed, Broad-tailed, Anna’s, Black-chinned and perhaps a White-eared Hummingbird keeps us entertained.
+This delightful place is fantastic for hummingbirds and we will watch the busy feeders, enthralled as a procession of species including Blue-throated, Magnificent, Broad-billed, Broad-tailed, Anna’s, Black-chinned and perhaps a White-eared keeps us entertained.